 The IDL directory on the download contains a subdirectory IDL/coyote, which contains the Coyote Graphics routines I use.
 There is possibly a more recent version available.
 You will need to add the ../coyote directory to the IDL search path, so that these routines will be found by IDL.
 See Coyote Graphics for further info.

 Also see the text Coyote’s Guide to Traditional IDL Graphics by David Fanning.
 This is the bible for IDL users.

 Final comment: If you use my IDL routines to reproduce some of the ﬁgures on the following pages, you may get diﬀerent realizations of the random sea surfaces.
 This will occur if you use a diﬀerent seed for a random number generator, which gives a diﬀerent sequence of random numbers, hence a diﬀerent surface realization.
 However, even if you use exactly the same code and exactly the same seed, you may still get a diﬀerent sequence of random numbers.
 In particular, 64 bit and 32 bit computers will generate diﬀerent sequences of pseudo random numbers for the same algorithm and seed because the algorithms are based on modular arithmetic, which gives diﬀerent results for ﬂoating point variables that have diﬀerent numbers of digits on 64 and 32 bit machines.

-Download the IDL Surface Generation and Plotting Code
+Download a zip ﬁle containing the IDL Surface Generation and Plotting Code